jhirvioja/jamilla-fe/README.md

 ### Other

-- Tests can be run with headless `npm run test:e2e` or headed with `npm run test:e2e:headed`.
-Note that you'll have to reach the right url's for them to work as it currently stands
+- Tests can be run with headless `npm run test:e2e` or headed with `npm run test:e2e:headed`
 - Build an optimized version with `npm run build`, start the optimized version with `npm run start`